KatayamaTaro/Shorebird/README.md

 ## Most Up to Date Data

-The most up to date data is in `final_shorebird_2011_2024.csv`.
+The most up to date data is in `Shorebirds_processed_1990_2025.csv`.
-**Note:** This folder is hidden for now.
+**Note:** This file is in the data folder, which is hidden for now.
 Please update here with the latest dataset when available.

 ---